jeffblackadar/mre/docs/en/lessons/transcribe_handrwriting.md

 + Google Colab was used to write this lesson.
 If you choose to use Google Colab to program Python, a Google account is required.

 ## Procedure
-We'll transcibe a handwritten document by following three steps:
+We'll transcibe handwriting in an image by following these steps:
 1. Register for a Microsoft account.
-2. Obtain a key for the service and save it.
-3. Connect to the service and transcribe the text on an image.
-	+ An image saved on a disk drive
+2. Create a "Computer Vision" Resource in Azure to perform transcription.
+3. Store a secret Key and Endpoint to access Computer Vision from your machine.
+4. Install Azure Computer Vision on your machine.
-	+ An image on a web site
+5. Transcribe handwriting in an image on a website.
+6. Transcribe handwriting in an image stored on your machine.

 ### 1. Register for a Microsoft account
 1. Go to [https://portal.azure.com](https://portal.azure.com)